 Looking at the two categories in which MicroStrategy did not beat all competitors also tells an interesting story.
 It fell behind in categories of cloud solutions and augmented functionality.
 The first, as I mentioned before, is already in decline while the second hasn’t yet been established as only a few solution providers are focusing on it.
 Of course, there are also companies that need these characteristics of analytical systems to do their business, but according to Dresner’s report, these are primarily cloud-based and public sector companies.

 One has to win in practice

 There is theory and there is practice.
-Well, I am particularly pleased with the Gartner's Critical capabilities of BI analysis where users evaluated BI platforms and tools according to their usefulness in practical cases.
-Here, again, MicroStrategy won in five (Agile, Centralized BI Provisioning; Decentralized Analytic; OEM or Embedded BI; Extranet Deployment) out of six categories (excluding Augmented Analytics).
+Well, I am particularly pleased with the Gartner’s Critical capabilities of BI analysis where users evaluated BI platforms and tools according to their usefulness in practical cases.
+Here, again, MicroStrategy is the best BI platform in five of six categories (Agile, Centralised BI Provisioning; Decentralised Analytic; OEM or Embedded BI; Extranet Deployment).

 The decision regarding the selection of the BI platform is also greatly affected by the requirements and needs of each company of course, but no matter what BI solution the company needs, it is practically impossible to go wrong with MicroStrategy.

 In one of my last year’s reports (Consolidation of Reporting and BI Systems saves time and money), I assessed the need to consolidate BI environment.
 There are several red-flags that are pointing to that claim, such as the huge number of reports, data silos, BI-silos, etc. I have found that among the key features of a successful analytical system, in addition to the features listed in the paragraphs above, are also centralised metadata, security, and user management.
 Do you know which solution is exceptional in these areas as well?
 I do.
 It’s called MicroStrategy.

 Would you like to have a presentation about MicroStrategy platform?
 We will do that gladly!